-Admission to the Bachelor of Arts in International Studies program is based on a student's prior coursework and motivation to complete a bachelor's in two years and the possibility of completing a master's in a total of three years.
+Admission to the Bachelor of Arts in International Studies program is based on a student's prior coursework and motivation to complete a bachelor's in two years and the possibility of completing a master's with one additional year.

 Admission Requirements Overview

 Native English Speakers

 You are expected to be at the following level by the time you begin the degree program: